YottaDB/YDBDoc/ProgGuide/errproc.rst

    SET $PIECE($ECODE,",",2)="Z3," ;insert a non-ANSI error code SET $PIECE($ECODE,",",$LENGTH($ECODE,",")+1)="An..," ;append

 Standard Error processing affects the flow of control in the following manner.
 Detection of an error causes GOTO implicit sub-routine.
 When $ECODE="", the implicit subroutine is $ETRAP and QUIT:$QUIT "" QUIT.
-Otherwise the implicit subroutine is $ETRAP followed by TROLLBACK:$TLEVEL and then QUIT:$QUIT "" QUIT.
+Otherwise, the implicit subroutine is $ETRAP followed by TROLLBACK:$TLEVEL and then QUIT:$QUIT "" QUIT.

 The QUIT command behaves in a special fashion while the value of $ECODE is non-empty.
 If a QUIT command is executed that returns control to a less nested level than the one where the error occurred, and the value of $ECODE is still non-empty, first all normal activity related to the QUIT command occurs (especially the unstacking of NEWed variables) and then the current value of $ETRAP is executed.
 Note that, if $ETRAP had been NEWed at the current or intervening level, the unstacked value of $ETRAP is executed.